quicwg/datagram/draft-pauly-quic-datagram.md

 The fields of a DATAGRAM frame are as follows:

-Datagram ID:
+Datagram Flow ID:

-: A variable-length integer indicating the datagram ID of the datagram (see
+: A variable-length integer indicating the datagram flow ID of the datagram (see
-{{datagram-id}}).
+{{datagram-flow-id}}).

 Length:

 : A variable-length integer specifying the length of the datagram in bytes.
 If the length is zero, the data extends to the end of the QUIC packet.

 Datagram Data: